Renovating Peninsula Homes, From Professorville to the Eichler Tracts

 Permit-Heavy Structural Remodels

 Moving walls, windows, or rooflines in Palo Alto triggers serious review.
-We coordinate cabinetry and millwork around the realities of the city's Development Center process and inspection schedule.
+We coordinate cabinetry and millwork around the realities of the city's Planning and Development Services process and inspection schedule.

 Living-Through-It Logistics